Curious George 2: Follow That Monkey!

-Curious George 2: Follow That Monkey! is a 2009 American animated comedy film based on the children's stories by H.A.
+Curious George 2: Follow That Monkey! is a 2009 American animated adventure comedy film based on the Curious George children's stories by H.A.
 Rey and Margret Rey.
-It is a sequel to the 2006 film Curious George.
-It was originally titled Curious George 2: Monkey on the Run.
+The sequel to the 2006 film Curious George, it was originally subtitled Monkey on the Run.
 It was released straight to DVD in the United States and theatrically in Denmark, Sweden, and Iceland.

 While Frank Welker and Ed O'Ross reprise their roles from the first film as George and Ivan respectively, several other roles were recast.
 Will Ferrell, the voice of Ted (The Man with the Yellow Hat), was replaced by Jeff Bennett, reprising his role from the television series; Drew Barrymore, the voice of Maggie, was replaced by Nickie Bryar; Dick Van Dyke, the voice of Mr. Bloomsberry, was replaced by Fred Tatasciore.
-Clint Howard voices Balloon Man in the first film, but in the sequel, voices Farmer Dan.
+Clint Howard who previously voiced Balloon Man in the first film, voices Farmer Dan.
 Tim Curry, Jamie Kennedy, Matt Lauer, and Jerry Lewis voice the new characters.
 Ron Howard, who is the producer of the 2006 film, returns as executive producer, along with his partner Brian Grazer.

 Plot

-Taking place after the events of the first film, George, who is now living with Ted in his apartment in New York City, find the morning newspaper that the magician Piccadilly is putting on an act with an elephant named Kayla.
-He tries to show Ted after getting him out of bed, but Ted is late for a meeting.
+George, now living with Ted in his apartment in New York City, hears in the newspaper that the great magician, Piccadilly, is putting on a magic show with an elephant named Kayla.
+He attempts to show Ted the news, but Ted is late for a meeting with Mr. Bloomsberry.